Bichons Frises : the most honest dog breed review you'll ever find about Bichon Frise temperament, personality, and behavior.

 • Is small but sturdy

-• Doesn't need much outdoor exercise
+• Is playful, but doesn't need much outdoor exercise (though he enjoys it!)

 • Has a curly coat that doesn't shed (one of the best breeds for allergy sufferers)